tjfulle/felab/_sources/tutorials/Plane1.txt

 How does it work?
 -----------------

-The complete code can be found in the file ``examples/plane1.py``.
 We now examine the preceding program in detail.

 The first lines of the program,